 - to be trusted communicator and educator of key messages from community safety partners

 - to be an introducer and facilitator of engagement between neighbourhood network members and safety partners

 - to be a communication channel for members to spread their own message through neighbourhood network platforms

-From the registration process the neighbourhood network team will have an understanding of your needs and be able to advise or introduce valuable contacts to support your group members which may include your local policing team and council area co-ordinator.
+From the registration process the neighbourhood network team will have an understanding of your needs.
+They can then advise you, or introduce valuable contacts to support your group members.
+This may include your local policing team and council area co-ordinator.

 - help and support in setting up a no cold calling zone to deter bogus callers